Instant Pot Carnitas

 How to Make Carnitas in Instant Pot

 Just 3 simple steps are needed to make pork carnitas in instant pot: sear, cook and shred!
-Scroll to the recipe card at bottom of the post for full detailed instructions.
+Below is a quick recipe overview, but please scroll to the recipe card at the bottom of this post for full instructions and to watch the step-by-step video.

 • Sear: Use the pressure cooker to sear the pork on all sides.
 Pour the salsa and mojo marinade on top.
 Stir well.